Foot brake system

 The car is equipped with two brake circuits.
 If a brake circuit is damaged, the brake pedal will engage deeper.
 Higher pressure on the pedal will therefore be needed to produce the normal braking effect.

-In very hilly terrain or when driving with a heavy load the brakes can be relieved by using engine braking in manual gear position B. Use Off Road drive mode for increased engine braking while driving on steep downhill gradients at low speeds.
+In very hilly terrain or when driving with a heavy load the brakes can be relieved by using engine braking in manual gearshift mode.
+Engine braking is most efficiently used if the same gear is used downhill as up.
+Use drive mode Off Road* for increased engine braking while driving on steep downhill gradients at low speeds.

 Anti-lock braking system